 - Providing social networking strategies or web implementation.

-You can provide evidence of your organization's involvement in your application, on your website, though announcements and evaluations of public events, and with archival documentation.
+You can provide evidence of your organization's involvement in your application, on your website, through announcements and evaluations of public events, and with archival documentation.

 We may review your website and other materials in addition to your application to determine the appropriate nature of the project.